yncu-2210e25fb88d03f829aba602d59e6132d2/yncu-takehome-app/README.md

 - Required.
 - Show us that you can build scalable, well-structured data models!
 (THIS IS REALLY IMPORTANT!)
 - As our applications grow, our data model will most likely as well!

+10 Authentication

+- Required.
+- It doesn't matter which type of authentication you use (Google, Microsoft, Email+Pass, etc.)

 ### 2.2.1.
 Why this stack?